 This program handbook is the definitive program document for the 2018/19 cohort.
-Just in case any updated information is necessary after the publication of this handbook, students are requested to refer to the https://seng.nu.edu.kz/ for the most updated information.
+Just in case any updated information is necessary after the publication of this handbook, students are requested to refer to MAE department's pages at https://seng.nu.edu.kz/ for the most updated information.
 Should there be any discrepancy between the contents of this handbook and Nazarbayev University (NU) regulations, University regulations always prevail.